-Most of the calls and emails we listen to and read at DealerKnows Consulting involve the salesperson or Internet Manager asking “When do you want to come in and look at this vehicle?”
+Most of the calls and emails we review as part of our car sales training efforts at DealerKnows Consulting involve the salesperson or Internet Manager asking “When do you want to come in and look at this vehicle?”.
 They don’t realize that the customer has being looking at this vehicle (albeit online) for a few months.
 What they haven’t done is drive one.

 1) The Test Drive Appointment

 A test drive is the only thing the Internet cannot give a customer.
 The customer can look online and see pictures, colors, specs, options, incentives, pricing, and more.
 Yet the Internet cannot give them the ability to put their butts in the seat of a car and drive one.
 That is the primary appointment your team can offer.

 While the customer can gauge the value of their vehicle from the KBB’s of the world, they can’t guarantee a dealer will give them their preferred amount.
 (And no, AutoTrader’s Trade-in Marketplace might be able to give them a check, but that doesn’t mean it is their preferred amount.)
 Offering a customer to get a “professional appraisal” at the dealership would be one way a customer might be able to reach their preferred evaluation amount.